k8s-platform-hub/hello-react/README.md

 #### Making changes and deploying

-* To make changes to the project, browse to `/microservices/ui/app/src` and edit the `HasuraExampleApp.js` file in `hasuraExamples` folder according to your app.
+* To make changes to the project, browse to `/microservices/ui/app/src` and make edits as we needed.
 * Commit the changes, and perform `git push hasura master` to deploy the changes.

 ### Local development